brisbanemakerspace/bms-wiki/bylaws/working-groups.md

 Any Working Group policy:
 1. can be set aside or ammended at a General Meeting or Committee Meeting; and
 2. is only valid if it is directly related to the Working Group's purpose, and is to help manage it's tools and resources; and
-3. must be passed by carrying a motion using the consensus procedure at a Working Group meeting; and
+3. must be passed at a Working Group meeting; and
 4. does not unreasonably limit or restrict how a member can utilise a resource; and
 5. does not conflict with an existing policy approved at a General Meeting or Committee Meeting.